-Control of gene expression at transcription and translation level--- Regulating the expression of eukaryotic genes, role of chromatin in gene expression and gene silencing,Protein Targetting& Sorting.
+Control of gene expression at transcription and translation level (regulating the expression of phages, viruses, prokaryotic and eukaryotic genes, role of chromatin in gene expression and gene silencing).

 - 1. Separation of membrane and demonstration of permeability. - 2.
 Isolation and demonstration of mitochondria activity. - 3.
 Isolation of chloroplast and demonstration of chloroplast acti8vity. - 4.
 Histochemical localization of nucleus and nucleolus. - 5.
 Isolation quantification of RNA. - 6.
 Isolation quantification of DNA. - 7.
 Isolation quantification of Proteins. - 8.
 To study chromosomal banding pattern. - 9.
 To determine the Tm of given sample of RNA and DNA. - 10.
 Separation of proteins through electrophoresis.